Arranging a Funeral or Cremation Service in Florida

 If a death occurs outside of Florida, or the deceased needs transporting to another state

 If your loved one has died away from home and you need to transport the body back, the funeral director will need a burial transit permit.
-This is issued by the local registrar of the district and can only be issued if no questions are remaining about the cause of death.
+The local registrar of the district issues this, and it can only be issued if no questions are remaining about the cause of death.

 If your loved one has died in Florida and you need to transport the body to another state, you may need the services of a funeral director specialized in funeral shipping.
 This often requires the liaison of funeral directors, both where the body is being shipped from and to.